-The Company measures specific reserves for individual loans that do not share common risk characteristics with other loans, consisting of all loans previously modified as TDR's and non-accrual loans with an outstanding balance of \$500,000 or greater.
+The Company measures specific reserves for individual loans that do not share common risk characteristics with other loans, consisting of all loans previously modified as TDRs (prior to the adoption of ASU 2022-02) and non-accrual loans with an outstanding balance of \$500,000 or greater.
 Loans individually evaluated for impairment are assessed to determine whether the loan's carrying value is not in excess of the estimated fair value of the collateral less cost to sell, if the loan is collateral-dependent, or the present value of the expected future cash flows, if the loan is not collateral-dependent.
 Management performs an evaluation of each impaired loan and generally obtains updated appraisals as part of the evaluation.
 In addition, management adjusts estimated fair values down to appropriately consider recent market conditions, our willingness to accept a lower sales price to effect a quick sale, and costs to dispose of any supporting collateral.
 Determining the estimated fair value of underlying collateral (and related costs to sell) can be difficult in illiquid real estate markets and is subject to significant assumptions and estimates.
 Management employs an independent third-party management firm that specializes in appraisal preparation and review to ascertain the reasonableness of updated appraisals.
 Projecting the expected cash flows for modified loans which are not collateral-dependent is inherently subjective and requires, among other things, an evaluation of the borrower's current and projected financial condition.
 Actual results may be significantly different than our projections and our established allowance for credit losses on these loans, which could have a material effect on our financial results.
 Individually impaired loans that have no impairment losses are not considered for collective allowances described earlier.
-At June 30, 2023 September 30, 2023 and December 31, 2022, the ACL for loans individually evaluated for impairment was \$44,900 \$45,300 and \$38,200, respectively.
+At September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the ACL for loans individually evaluated for impairment was \$45,300 \$44,300 and \$38,200, \$45,200, respectively.